• Skip to main content

 Capacitors connected in series or parallel are very common in electronic circuits.
 This is done in order to achieve the desired capacitance value and also to make the performance of the circuit accurate.
-The following article explains how to connect capacitors in series and parallel:
+In the following post I have explained how to connect capacitors in series and parallel:

 Connecting Capacitors in Series